Mean field conditions for coalescing random walks: Proofs of the main theorems

 \subsection{The general setting}

-We now come to the proof of \thmref{general}. \begin{proof}[of \thmref{general}] The proof is essentially the same as in the reversible/transitive case, butwi th the definition of $\err$ given in \eqnref{deferrtwo}.
-In particular, we can still use the same definition of $\Ctime_-$ used in that proof to obtain.
+We now come to the proof of \thmref{general}. \begin{pf*}{Proof of \thmref{general}} The proof is essentially the same as in the reversible/transitive case, but with the definition of $\mathsf{err}(Q)$ given in \eqnref{deferrtwo}.
+In particular, we can still use the same definition of $\Ctime_-$ used in that proof to obtain

-We will need a different strategy in the analysis of $\Ctime_+$, where we need to bound $\Ex{\Ctime_k}$ by different means.
-Note that $\Ctime_k\geq t$ if and only if there exist distinct $y(1),\dots,y(k)\in\bV$ such that there is {\em no coalescence} among the walkers started from these vertices.
-The probability of this ``no coalescence event" for a given choice of $y(i)$'s is $\Prp{y^{(k)}}{M^{(k)}\geq t}$ for $y^{(k)}=(y(1),\dots,y(k))$.
+We will need a different strategy in the analysis of $\Ctime_+$, where we need to bound $\mathbf{E} [\Ctime_k ]$ by different means.
+Note that $\Ctime _k\geq t$ if and only if there exist distinct $y(1),\ldots,y(k)\in\bV$ such that there is \emph{no coalescence} among the walkers started from these vertices.
+The probability of this ``no coalescence event'' for a given choice of $y(i)$'s is $\mathbf{P}_{y^{(k)}} (M^{(k)}\geq t )$ for $y^{(k)}=(y(1),\ldots,y(k))$.
 Therefore,

-By \lemref{firstmeetingtimemultiple}, each term in the RHS satisfies:
+By \lemref{firstmeetingtimemultiple}, each term in the RHS satisfies

 for some universal $C>0$.
-Since there are $\leq |\bV|^k$ terms in the sum, we have:
+Since there are $\leq|\bV|^k$ terms in the sum, we have

-Integrating the RHS gives:
+Integrating the RHS gives

 for a potentially different, but still universal $C$.
-Going through the previous proof, we see that this gives:
+Going through the previous proof, we see that this gives

-To continue, we bound the term containing $\Tmix^Q(\err^2)$ in terms of $\err$ (this was easier before because of the different definition of $\err$).
-Recall from \propref{goodboundgeneral} that:
+To continue, we bound the term containing $t_{\mathrm{mix}}^Q(\mathsf {err}(Q)^2)$ in terms of $\mathsf{err}(Q)$ [this was easier before because of the different definition of $\mathsf{err}(Q)$].
+Recall from \propref{goodboundgeneral} that

 Therefore, for all $j\in\N$,

 On the other hand, taking

 we obtain